 Tourist Triathlon by the Ebro for the allergic to the lounger

-It is not necessary to be superhumans of steel and 'adamantium'.
+It is not necessary to be superhumans made of steel and 'adamantium'.
 Being a little more greased than the tin man is enough

 This summer, a new new tourist route of fierce name ('triathlon along the banks of the Ebro'), but within the reach of all those who are in acceptable physical shape.
-An exhibition of 'kitesurf', a long bike ride y A little of Hiking They are part of the activities, to which we must also add a descent of the Ebro in a canoe.
+An exhibition of 'kitesurf', a long ride on bike y A little of Hiking They are part of the activities, to which we must also add a descent of the Ebro in a canoe.

 But ... to the mess.
 How does this invention work?
 To start suffering, even if it's Sunday, it's time to get up early because the bus leaves at 8.45 from the Carmen's gate.
 As for the 9.30, it must have reached The Loteta, where an exhibition of 'kitesurf', which can be the most spectacular if Eolo is in good spirits and blowing hard over the reservoir.